AaronBecker/daydreamer/README.md

 The whole thing is a single executable, so there's nothing to install, really.
 Just put it wherever you want.
-I've included a polyglot.ini file for compatibility with Winboard interfacees, but aside from that there aren't any configuration files.
+I've included a polyglot.ini file for compatibility with Winboard interfaces, but aside from that there aren't any configuration files.

 Thanks